September 1922

 Dorney (2017), pg 153

-A Protestant, James Spratt (50), was shot dead by police in Westmoreland St in Belfast as he was breaking curfew trying to go to feed his donkey.
+A Protestant, James Spratt (50), is shot dead by the RUC in Westmoreland St in Belfast as he was breaking curfew trying to go to feed his donkey.

 Parkinson (2004), pg 306